-Corn Starch Price Trend for the Second Quarter of 2022
+Corn Starch Price Trend for the Third Quarter of 2022

 In China, the corn starch market recorded a steep decline due to the falling prices of maize and other food grains amid the increasing speculations of a global recession.
 Also, the bearish demand from the downstream sectors because of uncertainties in the supply further affected the price in the domestic market.
 The price averaged 3424 RMB/MT towards the end of this quarter.